Gather Together in My Name: Critical reception

 Gather Together in My Name was not as critically acclaimed as Angelou's first autobiography, but received mostly positive reviews and was recognized as better written.
-Atlantic Monthly's reviewer said that the book was "excellently written". and Choice magazine called Angelou a "fine story teller".
-Cudjoe calls the book "neither politically nor linguistically innocent".
-Although Cudjoe finds Gather Together a weaker autobiography compared to Caged Bird, he states that Angelou's use of language is "the work's saving grace", and that it contains "a much more consistent and sustained flow of eloquent and honey-dipped writing".

-Lupton feels that the tight structure of Caged Bird seems to crumble in Gather Together.
-Angelou's "childhood experiences were replaced by episodes that a number of critics consider disjointed or bizarre"; Lupton's explanation was that Angelou's later works consist of episodes, or fragments, that are "reflections of the kind of chaos found in actual living".
-Cudjoe thought this convention is what weakened the book's structure, stating that the events described prevented it from achieving a "complex level of significance".
+Atlantic Monthly said that the book was "excellently written" and Cudjoe calls the book "neither politically nor linguistically innocent".
+Although Cudjoe finds Gather Together a weaker autobiography compared to Caged Bird, he states that Angelou's use of language is "the work's saving grace", and that it contains "a much more consistent and sustained flow of eloquent and honey-dipped writing", although he feels that the tight structure of Caged Bird seems to crumble in Gather Together.
+According to Lupton, Angelou's "childhood experiences were replaced by episodes that a number of critics consider disjointed or bizarre" because Angelou's later works consist of episodes, or fragments, that are "reflections of the kind of chaos found in actual living".
+Cudjoe thought this convention weakened the book's structure, stating that the events described prevented it from achieving a "complex level of significance".
 Lupton states, "In altering the narrative structure, Angelou shifts the emphasis from herself as an isolated consciousness to herself as a Black woman participating in diverse experiences among a diverse class of peoples".
 There are similarities in the structure of both books, however.
-Like Caged Bird, Gather Together consists of a series of interrelated episodes, and both books also start with a poetic preface.
+Like Caged Bird, Gather Together consists of a series of interrelated episodes, and both books start with a poetic preface.

-Cudjoe has noted that Gather Together lacks the "intense solidity and moral center" found in Caged Bird, and that the strong ethics of the Black community in the rural South is replaced by the alienation and fragmentation of urban life in the first half of the twentieth century.
+Cudjoe notes that Gather Together lacks the "intense solidity and moral center" found in Caged Bird, and that the strong ethics of the Black community in the rural South is replaced by the alienation and fragmentation of urban life in the first half of the twentieth century.
 The world that Angelou introduces her readers to in Gather Together leaves her protagonist without a sense of purpose, and as Cudjoe states, "to the brink of destruction in order to realize herself".
 Critic Lyman B. Hagen disagrees with Cudjoe's judgment that Angelou's second autobiography lacked a moral center, saying that even though there are many unsavory characters in the book and that their lifestyles are not condemned, the innocent Rita emerges triumphant and "evil does not prevail".
 Rita moves through a sleazy world with good intentions and grows stronger as a result of her exposure to it.
 Hagen states that if were not for Gather Together's complex literary style, its content would prevent it from being accepted as "an exemplary literary effort".